Shoter3000/Youtube-downloader/README.md

 # Youtube Downloader

 The following program is a Python program that allows users to download videos and audio files from YouTube.
 It utilizes various Python libraries like `pytube`, `moviepy`, `eyed3`, and `tkinter`.
-The script provides options for downloading individual videos, audio files, or entire playlists from YouTube.
+The program provides options for downloading individual videos, audio files, or entire playlists from YouTube.

 ## Dependencies